tdenimal/tdenimal.github.io/_posts/2020-07-06-xray-classif.md

     nav: sidebar-sample
 ---

 The goal of this project is to show a way how to train a binary classifier on Xray images, to predict if there is a pneumothorax or not.
-The dataset that will be used can be downloaded freely on [Kaggle](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation).
+The dataset used here can be downloaded freely on [Kaggle](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation).

 # Exploratory Data Analysis